a-iasevoli/jToast/README.md

 jToast
 ======

 A jQuery plugin to create toast style notifications.
-(This version is still unstable)

 Copyright and license